 Resisting an officer in Florida is committed when a person knowingly and willfully resists, obstructs, or opposes law enforcement officer.

-The charge can be elevated to with violence if defendant threatens or engages in violent conduct against a law enforcement officer, who was engaged in the lawful execution of a legal duty.
+The charge can be elevated to with violence if the defendant threatens or engages in violent conduct against a law enforcement officer, who was engaged in the lawful execution of a legal duty.

 To prove that resisting arrest has occurred, the state must prove four things beyond a reasonable doubt: